-Canisius College is the largest private university in Western New York State, located in a residential neighborhood in North-Central Buffalo.
+Canisius University is the largest private university in Western New York State, located in a residential neighborhood in North-Central Buffalo.
 Approximately 2,200 students from 21 different countries pursue over 100 majors, minors, specializations, and pre-professional programs in the College of Arts and Sciences, the School of Business, and the School of Education and Human Services.
-The College also provides dedicated programming for international students, tutoring support, English-language support, the Griff Center for Student Success, academic mentoring and advising, study abroad opportunities, and 90 student-run clubs and organizations, including an active student government.
+The University also provides dedicated programming for international students, tutoring support, English-language support, the Griff Center for Student Success, academic mentoring and advising, study abroad opportunities, and 90 student-run clubs and organizations, including an active student government.

 Cornell University Precollege Studies